Towson Family Law Attorney

 Courts tend to defer to the decisions made by parents regarding their children, even when the decision restricts or eliminates contact between the children and their grandparents.
 Parents for the most part have the authority to decide what is in their children’s best interests.
 On the other hand, grandparents often play a significant role in their grandchildren’s lives and can be a positive influence.
 If grandparents are being excluded from their grandchildren’s lives, especially in instances after a divorce or the loss of a parent, Maryland law allows grandparents to petition the court for visitation rights.
 Maryland courts can grant reasonable visitation if the judge finds visitation would be in the best interests of the child.
 Lebovitz Law represents parents and grandparents to find a workable solution that protects their rights and makes decisions in the best interests of the kids.

 Blended families are becoming more common every day.
 Adopting your spouse’s children solidifies important rights for them to inherit from you, receive dependent benefits through your Social Security or Veteran status, and be placed on your health insurance.
 The act of adopting also makes great strides in bringing a new family closer together.
 Adopting a stepchild can be easy or difficult, depending on factors related to the child’s biological father.
-Lebovitz Law can advise you and guide you through the process to a smooth and successful conclusion.

 Child Protective Services

 Teachers, doctors, daycare workers, and countless others are obligated to report suspected abuse or neglect.
 Whether true or not, allegations can quickly result in children being taken from their homes and placed with another family member or in foster care.
 Towson family law attorney Richard Lebovitz works with families navigating the DHS social services bureaucracy to swiftly reunite families where appropriate or find suitable placement for children where necessary.